dotnet/arcade-services/src/ProductConstructionService/Readme.md

  - If there are any failures during the deployment, the old revision is started, and the deployment is cleaned up.

 # Debugging

-## Debugging the Blazor front-end

-In order to debug the Blazor project, you need to run the server (AppHost) and the front-end separately.
-The front-end will be served from a different port but will still be able to communicate with the local server.

-- Start Docker
-- Run the `ProductConstructionService.AppHost` project (without debugging)
-- Debug the `ProductConstructionService.BarViz` project

 ## Getting container logs (when service does not start)